TsinghuaDatabaseGroup/DB-GPT/README.md

     【English | <a href="README-Chinese.md">中文</a>】
 </p>

 🦾 Our mission is to build your personal database administrator (D-Bot).
-D-Bot is good at *reading documents, using various tools, and strictly following your orders!!* 🧑‍💻
+D-Bot is good at *reading documents, using various tools, writing analysis reports, and strictly following your orders!!* 🧑‍💻

 >Besides, to extend the database maintenance capability, we are also finetuning LLMs to support advanced *query optimiziation* and *anomaly simulation* (comming soon).